-Then there are the babies who are more interested in sleeping off their birth hangover.
+The truth is that there are many babies who are more interested in sleeping off their birth hangover than breastfeeding.
 If your new bundle of joy falls into this category, then he may feel more like a challenging bundle of frustration.

 Babies are dealing will a lot of new stimulation.
 Sleeping can be their way of dealing by shutting out all the overwhelming new things they get thrown at them.